 While at Safe Hiring Solutions, I was also able to familiarize myself with some of the new innovations in security software and hardware.
 I was most interested in the innovations in regard to dealing with the current pandemic.
 With Safe Hiring Solutions’ new technology, a building owner can set up security kiosks to not only deny access to individuals without proper clearance, but also individuals who exhibit unsafe temperatures.
-This kind of modernized response to COVID-19 is incredibly important to helping flatten the curve in the US and abroad.
+This kind of modernized response to COVID-19 is incredibly important to helping flatten the curve in the United States and abroad.

 I enjoyed working with the Wabash alumnus and my fellow interns for the summer.
 This internship has definitely proved to me the viability of working from home for some positions.
 While I did learn a lot from home, I won’t deny I am excited to be back on campus, and to begin in person learning again.